fbpx JOIN LOGIN JOIN

 Rob Baer

-Founded Spikey Bits In 2009
+Founded Spikey Bits in 2009

 Socials: Rob Baer on Facebook and @catdaddymbg on X

-Scale model hobbyist in the 80s, miniature wargamer, and trading card player ever since.
-He’s played every edition of Warhammer 40k and Warhammer Fantasy since 5th Edition, but Titans of all sizes will always be his favorite!
-It’s even rumored that his hobby vault rivals the Solemnance Galleries, containing rulebooks filled with lore from editions long past, ancient packs of black-bordered Magic Cards, and minatures made of both pewter and resin.
+While he’s played every edition of Warhammer 40k and Warhammer Fantasy (since 5th Edition) and has been hobbying on miniatures since the 1980s, Titans of all sizes will always be his favorite!
+It’s even rumored that his hobby vault rivals the Solemnance Galleries, containing rulebooks filled with lore from editions long past, ancient packs of black-bordered Magic Cards, and models made of both pewter and resin.